codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 ## Keeping the shared volume after an approval

-If you approve a pipeline and it continues to run, all contents of the [shared Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) are lost.
+As soon as a pipeline starts waiting for an approval, all contents of the [shared Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) are lost.
+Once the pipeline continues running all files that were created manually inside the volume are not available any more.

 If you want to keep any temporary files that were there before the approval, you need to enable the respective policy in your [pipeline settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#policies).

 You can either set this option differently per pipeline, or globally in your account at your [account settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings).